-The average price range (inclusive of 8% consumption tax) for a kimono rental in Kyoto is 3,780-4,320 yen, so, at 2,700 yen, Yumeyakata’s is quite cheap.
-Its website says that its kimono rental plan is actually 5,000 yen (or 5,400 yen) with tax, so this cheap rate is only for those who make a reservation.
+The average price range for a kimono rental in Kyoto is 3,700-4,300 yen, so, at 2,800 yen, Yumeyakata’s is pretty cheap.
+The regular walk-in price is 5,000 yen so be sure to make a reservation to get the discounted option.
 Considering how it’s a wise idea to book an appointment beforehand, anyway, – you wouldn’t want to walk in only to leave empty-handed because the shop is fully booked for the day, would you? – you might as well do so.

-For 2,700 yen (the price is similar for men, women, and children), the staff dress you in a kimono (no need to worry about not knowing how to wear one) and give you tabi socks (which you can keep), and you get to choose some appropriate footwear (you can choose from geta – clogs – or zori, which are sandals) and pouches to carry your valuables in.
+For 2,800 yen (the price is similar for men, women, and children), the staff dress you in a kimono (no need to worry about not knowing how to wear one) and give you tabi socks (which you can keep), and you get to choose some appropriate footwear (you can choose from geta – clogs – or zori, which are sandals) and pouches to carry your valuables in.
+There is a couples option for 5,500 yen.
 You’re supposed to leave the rest of your belongings behind, not only for your own convenience, but also probably as a security deposit.

 Yumeyakata also offers some add-ons to make your kimono experience even more worthwhile.
-You can get your hair fixed by a professional stylist for an additional 1,620 yen (with prior reservation) or 2,160 yen (if, upon arrival at your appointment, you suddenly decide to get your hair done).
-You can also rent a parasol for 1,080 yen, get a souvenir photo for 1,620 yen, or even have a professional photographer accompany you around Kyoto for 23,760 yen.
+You can get your hair fixed by a professional stylist for an additional 1,500 yen (with prior reservation) or 2,160 yen (if, upon arrival at your appointment, you suddenly decide to get your hair done).

 When you’re done, you can enjoy an entire day’s worth of a cultural experience.
 As a courtesy, please make sure to take good care of your kimono!
 While you won’t be charged for little things that can’t be helped, like a little dirt and a few stains here and there, you wouldn’t want to neglectfully or, worse, intentionally damage something that was lent to you in good faith.
 Besides, you’ll get charged 5,400 yen for serious damages such as tearing or cigarette burns.

-You’re supposed to return the kimono by 7:30 pm, but you can also return them by 5:00 pm the next day for an additional 1,080 yen.
+You’re supposed to return the kimono by 7:30 pm, but you can also return them by 5:00 pm the next day for an additional 1,080 yen (although this is waved in the summer promotions).
 If you can’t return the kimono by the same-day deadline, you have to properly inform the staff.
 Unfortunately, an extra day is the maximum amount of time you can rent a kimono.

 Having tried Yumeyakata twice, I’d say that it has never disappointed me.
 Its location is accessible, its kimono selection is vast, dressing and changing facilities are spacious, and staff are friendly, prompt in their responses, and easy to talk to.
 Of course, the affordable price also greatly helps.